mapmeld/ml/100-days-of-ml.md

 Hope to track progress, and encourage myself to keep some of these different projects moving.

+### 22 September
+- Watched UCI Symposium on Reproducibility,
+- AdapterHub for Arabic dialects

 ### 21 September
 - Rebuilt multi-Arabic dialect dataset, re-trained Sanaa-Dialect (finetuned Arabic GPT-2) on this larger dataset
 - Watched ML videos